alessandrosp/jphrases/docs/_units/unit_01.md

         kana: です
         romaji: desu
         meaning: to be
+        notes: >
-        notes: Verbs don't really conjugate in Japanese, so です here could be [am] as well as [are] or [is].
+          Verbs don't really conjugate in Japanese, so です could be [am] as well as [are] or [is].
 Also, because Japanese doesn't differentiate between present and future, it could also be [will].
-As per usual, the context can help us decide among all these alternatives.
+As per usual, context can help us decide among all these alternatives.
 ---
 <div class="row">
   <div class="col-12">